UCL-RITS/doctoral-programming-intro/02-novice/index.md

 ---
 ## {{ page.title }}

-This is the second part of the Introduction to research programming with Python course
+This is the second part of the *Introduction to research programming with Python* course

-This course introduces the basics of creating and interacting with scientific Python libraries such as numpy, scipy and matplotlib.
+This course introduces the basics of creating and interacting with scientific Python libraries such as [NumPy](https://numpy.org/, [SciPy](https://scipy.org/) and [Matplotlib](https://matplotlib.org/).
 If you are familiar with the basics of programming (variables, loops and functions) then this course offers you the next step – how to structure your code and organise it into modules.

 ### This session will cover: